thanacpr-git/eks-upgrade/README.md

 Welcome to the **EKS Upgrade** workshop.
 This workshop aims to share recommended practice and hands-on step for EKS upgrade operation.
 Customer will learn how to upgrade EKS cluster from EKS version 1.24 to 1.25 with example Kubernetes application to demonstrate step that need to check before performing the upgrade.

-The workshop is structured into three parts: Start the workshop , Upgrade planning and preparations , and Implement EKS Upgrade : .
+The workshop is structured into three parts: Start the workshop , Upgrade planning and preparations , and Implement EKS Upgrade.

 ### Start the workshop

-In this section , New EKS Cluster need to be created and deploy withsample application that will be used throughout the workshop.
+In this section , New EKS Cluster need to be created and deploy with sample application that will be used throughout the workshop.

 ### Upgrade planning and preparations